MartinVyip/WeatherStation/README.md

 2. **Correction Using the Equation of Time**:
    The solar noon estimate is refined with the [equation of time](https://en.wikipedia.org/wiki/Equation_of_time), which accounts for the irregularities caused by the Earth's orbital eccentricity and axial tilt.

-Using the corrected solar noon as a reference, the station calculates sunrise and sunset times by incorporating the device’s latitude, [GMT offset](https://en.wikipedia.org/wiki/Greenwich_Mean_Time), and the declination of the Sun.
+Using the corrected solar noon as a reference, the station calculates sunrise and sunset times by incorporating the device’s longitude, [GMT offset](https://en.wikipedia.org/wiki/Greenwich_Mean_Time), and the declination of the Sun.
 This method achieves a precision of a few minutes.

 ### **Custom Graphics**
 A custom font, designed with the [Adafruit GFX Font Customiser](https://tchapi.github.io/Adafruit-GFX-Font-Customiser/), ensures clarity.
 All icons were converted to bitmaps using the [Bitmaper application](https://alexgyver.github.io/Bitmaper/).